-The Better Access to Mental Health Care initiative was introduced to improve outcomes for people with a clinically-diagnosed mental disorder through evidence-based treatment.
-As a Mental Health Social Worker, I have been assessed and accredited as having specialist mental health expertise to provide this treatment (selected psychiatrists, GPs, psychologists and occupational therapists work are also working in similar ways under the same programme).
-Medicare has specific criteria used to determine who is eligible to receive these sessions.
-You need to first be diagnosed as having a mental health disorder and generally this diagnosis is done by a GP or occasionally a psychiatrist.
-Your GP will complete a ‘mental health care plan’ for you and you can then access up to 10 sessions of focussed psychological strategies (individual therapy sessions) per calendar year meeting me in-person or with another mental health professional*.
+The Australian Government introduced the Better Access to Mental Health Care initiative to improve outcomes for people with a clinically-diagnosed mental disorder.
+As an AASW Mental Health Social Worker, I have been accredited as having specialist mental health expertise to provide this treatment.
+Selected psychiatrists, GPs, psychologists and occupational therapists work are also working in similar ways under the same programme.

 Ash Rehn (private and confidential)